New student information

 How do I find an advisor?

-• Some students find it difficult to find an advisor.
-The first step is to decide what research areas are of most interest to you, and which faculty seem to be doing work that seems to be a good match.
-Two resources that can help are the Research Areas page that lists faculty by research area, and the spreadsheet of faculty status that shows how actively faculty are looking for students.
-Faculty can only take on so many students, and this spreadsheet can help you to get a sense of how hard it will be to get a particular faculty member to agree.
+Some students find it difficult to find an advisor.
+The first step is to decide what research areas are of most interest to you, and which faculty seem to be doing that work.
+Two resources that can help are the research areas list, and the spreadsheet of faculty status.
+For advice on how to succeed as a research graduate student, see these presentation slides.

 Where can I get more information?

-See the Grad School's new student FAQ.
+- Blacksburg campus students, visit the Graduate School's new student FAQ.

-Northern Virginia students see here.
+- Northern Virginia students see here.